osteele/cmd-runner/ROADMAP.md

 Features marked with 📦 come from package-script-runner.
 Features marked with ⭐ are high-priority.

+For more experimental and creative ideas, see [docs/ideas.txt](docs/ideas.txt).

 ## Command Execution Architecture ⭐

 ### Separate Planning and Execution Phases